ournetworks/2019/notes/2019-01-26-planning-async.md

   - [x] dawn: Set up theme co-writing
 - New Business (consense on decisions):
   - We host Our Networks 2019 in Fall
-  - We prefer a couple weeks buffer with RadNets (so end Septemer of first week October)
+  - We prefer a couple weeks buffer with RadNets (so end September of first week October)
   - We are interested in hosting a Tech and Revolution convo at Our Nets and pursue further

 # Notes